MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/funcs/WHvGetCapability.md

 `CapabilityBufferSizeInBytes`

 Specifies the size of the output buffer, in bytes.
 For the currently defined set capabilities, the output buffer should be large enough to hold a 64-bit value.

+`WrittenSizeInBytes`

+Receives the written size in bytes of the `CapabilityBuffer`.

 ## Return Value
 If the operation completed successfully, the return value is `S_OK`.